UCHealth Denies Kidney Transplant To Unvaccinated Woman & Donor

 “At the end of August, they confirmed that there was no COVID shot needed at that time,” said Lutali.
 “Fast forward to Sept.
 28. That’s when I found out.
 Jamie learned they have this policy around the COVID shot for both for the donor and the recipient.”

-The women received this letter from UCHealth:READ MORE: Kaiser Permanente Puts 2,200 Unvaccinated Employees On Unpaid Leave
+The women received this letter from UCHealth:READ MORE: Denver Costume Store: People Are 'Amped Up' For Halloween

 UCHealth says they are “non-compliant by not receiving the COVID-19 vaccine.”
 The hospital has given them 30 days to begin the vaccine series.
 If they refuse, they will be removed from the kidney transplant list.